atyourserviceai/ideapotential/README.md

 A starter template for building **app agents** using Cloudflare's Agent platform, powered by [`agents`](https://www.pnpmjs.com/package/agents).
 An app agent is a React application that has access to the agent's state, allowing you to build rich user interfaces around AI conversation.

+Integrated with **[AI@YourService](https://atyourservice.ai)** for authentication and LLM Gateway access, so users pay for their own AI usage instead of you footing the bill.

 Based on Cloudflare's [agents-starter](https://github.com/cloudflare/agents-starter) with additional features:

 - Enhanced chat functionality (message editing, retrying, error handling)
 - Improved error display and user feedback
 - Four-mode agent architecture (onboarding/integration/plan/act)
 - Better TypeScript types and organization
+- **AI@YourService integration** for user authentication and cost-effective LLM access

 ## App Agent Architecture